Robert Reborn: Release

 The film was released in DVD and VOD in UK on June 24, 2019, and in United States on July 4, 2019.

 Critical response

 Culture Crypt gave the film a review score of 20 out of 100 and wrote;

 mlmillerwrites gave the film negative review and wrote;

+Reboot

+In June 10, 2026, Flickering Myth announced that they are reuniting with Shepka Productions to reboot the British horror franchise Robert the Doll under IMP Studios and 4Digital Media.